bucs110/final-project-fall19-snowberry/README.md

     * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
-    * << You should have a list of each of your classes with a description. >>
+    * << You should have a list of each of your classes with a description. >> controller=brings togetehr all of the other clases and allows the game to function lowerPipe=creates the lower set of pipes that the eagle must avoid. main="click to run" creates a new instance of the game and runs it player=creats the eagle and governs its movement upperPipe=creates the upper set of pipe that the eagle must avoid.
 ***

 ## Tasks and Responsibilities